 - apply for a Direct PLUS (Parent) Loan

 - be approved by the federal government to receive a Direct PLUS (Parent) Loan

 To apply for a Direct PLUS (Parent) Loan a parent must submit an electronic Direct PLUS (Parent) Loan Application, and each student for whom money is being requested must complete their FAFSA.
 A separate application is required for each student for whom money is being requested.
 If the loan is approved, the parent may also need to complete a promissory note.
 If one is required, the Financial Aid Office will inform the parent once the promissory note is available.

 A parent can borrow up to their dependent student's cost of attendance, less any other financial aid the student has.

-- The loan origination fee for a Direct PLUS (Parent) Loan disbursed between October 1, 2020 and September 30, 2021 is 4.228 percent of the amount borrowed.
+- The loan origination fee for a Direct PLUS (Parent) Loan disbursed between October 1, 2021 and September 30, 2022 will be 4.228 percent of the amount borrowed.